MicrosoftDocs/learn/learn-pr/azure/monitor-vm-performance-using-logs-insights/includes/3-exercise-set-up-log-analytics-workspace-vm-insights.md

 ## Set up your environment

-1. Sign in to the Azure portal.
+1. Sign into the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) using the same account you activated the sandbox with.

 1. Select **Cloud Shell** from the menu bar in the upper right.

 1. Select **Bash**.

 1. Run the following command.
-Change the resource group name to be reflective of your sandbox environment.
+Change the resource group name to be reflective of your sandbox environment's resource group that gets created upon sandbox activation.

     ```bash
     az vm create \